Sintermeertencollege

 Sintermeertencollege is a comprehensive school in Heerlen, the Netherlands, established in 1967.
 The school was founded by the Bernardinuscollege as a dependence school for the Bernardinuscollege in Heerlen-west (Welten) Netherlands.

 The school expanded in the 1980s with the Clara Mavo (vocational education) and merged with Coriovallum College in 1990.

+The school offers a bilingual education.

 In 1993 Sintermeertencollege moved to a new premises at Valkenburgerweg 219 in Heerlen, a modern 3 storey building.